mmkal/trpc-cli/README.md

 >Note: positional parameters can use `.optional()` or `.nullish()`, but not `.nullable()`.

->Note: positional parameters can be named using `.describe('name of parameter')`, but names can not include any special characters.
+>Note: positional parameters can be named using `.describe('name of parameter')`, but names should not include any special characters.

 >Note: positional parameters are parsed based on the expected target type.
 Booleans must be written as `true` or `false`, spelled out.
 In most cases, though, you'd be better off using [flags](#flags) for boolean inputs.